minwook-shin/q2a-korean-translation/README.md

 ## Available versions

 Q2A 1.7.x
-Q2A 1.8.x (1.8-dev branch only)
+Q2A 1.8.x

 ## thanks to

-cogniti, Thank you for bug fixes. yeon333, Thank you for year,month fixes.
+cogniti,		Thank you for bug fixes.

+yeon333,		Thank you for year,month fixes.

+commaniakr,		Thank you for Fix incorrect translation.

+revi,		Thank you for Modify spaces

 ## package download